Sab-tech-lab/Cartographer3d-FLsun-V400/README.md

 Remember that Cartographer touch survey needs a metal bed under the probe to work properly.
 I use the Guilouz Klipper version as base, link: https://github.com/Guilouz/Klipper-Flsun-Speeder-Pad/wiki

+> :warning: The setup work is not finished yet, there are still some small problems with the automatic offset calculation, before launching a print make sure you are close to the 3d printer and correctly set the z-offset to a conservative value not to damage the printing plate

 Once the probe is properly installed, do not launch the machine configuration macros, but first make sure the probe correctly reads the metal bed below it with command CARTOGRAPHER_QUERY.

 Remember to update the "delta_calibrate" and "bed_mesh" sections by updating the radius with a radius that allows the probe to read the plate, the standard radius is 147 but to work with this radius you need a 350mm radius plate (I bought it), with the standard 310 plate use a 120 radius or minus.